apache/buildstream/CONTRIBUTING.rst

 a method which **can** be overridden by a subclass, whereas it is **illegal** to override any other method.

-* Abstract methods are allowed to have default implementations
+* Abstract methods are allowed to have default implementations.

-* Subclasses are not allowed to redefine the calling signature of an abstract method, or redefine the API contract in any way
+* Subclasses are not allowed to redefine the calling signature of an abstract method, or redefine the API contract in any way.

 * Subclasses are not allowed to override any other methods.